Life After a Kidney Transplant: Recovery, Care & Healthy Living

-Home / Public Information Brochure / Life After a Kidney Transplant
+Home / Conditions and treatments / Life After a Kidney Transplant: Recovery, Care & Healthy Living

 A kidney transplant is a procedure that helps people whose kidneys have stopped working.
 If your kidneys can no longer clean your blood or get rid of waste, a transplant may be an option to help you feel better and live longer.
 Let’s break it down in simple terms so it’s easy to understand.